School Recycling Made Easy

 What education do you provide for students?

-For many years, the County has partnered with the local non-profit Art From Scrap (AFS) to provide hands-on education about the benefits of waste reduction, reuse, recycling, and composting.
-AFS offers in-class lessons and field trips, all of which are tailored to meet California's curriculum standards.
-AFS also operates a great Reuse Store located in downtown Santa Barbara.
+For many years, the County has partnered with the local non-profit agency, Explore Ecology, to provide hands-on education about the benefits of waste reduction, reuse, recycling, and composting.
+Explore Ecology offers in-class lessons and field trips, all of which are tailored to meet California's academic curriculum standards.
+It also operates a great reuse store, Art from Scrap, located in downtown Santa Barbara.

 In the North County, Waste Management offers a mobile "Environmental Education Box" that travels to individual school sites.
 The traveling trailer is filled with information and activities related to recycling.
 Students particularly enjoy participating in the beverage can recycling drives to help earn money for their schools.